kenberkeley/express-auto-routes/README.md

 [![Dependency Status][dep-image]][dep-url]
 [![Coverage Status][cov-img]][cov-url]

-In most of the time, we need to mount handlers/controllers to routes manually.
+In most of the time, we need to mount handlers / controllers to routes manually.

 ***e.g.***